rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 * Add: Filter to allow developers to override the decisions of the plugin.
 * Add: Auto-add MEDIA_TRASH.
 * Fix: Fuzzier pattern matching for wording variety.
-* Info: This plugin is a lot of work.
-Please help me by giving it a nice review, [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).

 = 5.6.2 =
 * Add: Always Skip/Retry feature.